GregSym/Numberphile_Follow_Alongs/README.md

 A problem that involves setting up a number of numbered stones for an initial state and then counting sequentially as high as possible by summing up valid cells neighbouring values.

+An interactive javascript implementation of the game the challenge is based around: https://gregsym.github.io/infinite-chessboard/

 (currently incomplete)